Symphony No. 8 (Beethoven): Form

 The symphony is scored for two flutes, two oboes, two clarinets in B♭, two bassoons, two horns in F (in B♭ basso for the second movement), two trumpets in F, timpani, and strings.

-It is approximately 26 minutes in duration.
+It is approximately 25 minutes in duration.

-First movement
+I. Allegro vivace e con brio

 This movement is in the home key of F major and is in fast 3/4 time.
 As with most of Beethoven's first movements of this period, it is written in sonata form, including a fairly substantial coda.
+The opening theme is in three sections of four bars each, with the pattern forte–piano–forte.

+At the onset of the recapitulation, the theme is made more emphatic by omitting the middle four bars.
 Hopkins observed that the movement is slightly unusual among Beethoven's works in that it reaches its dramatic climax not during the development section, but at the onset of the recapitulation.
-The concluding bars of the development form a huge crescendo and the return of the opening bars is marked (fortississimo, i.e. extremely loud), which rarely appears in Beethoven's works, but has precedents in the Sixth and Seventh symphonies.
+The concluding bars of the development form a huge crescendo and the return of the opening bars is marked (fortississimo, i.e. extremely loud), which rarely appears in Beethoven's works, but has precedents in the Seventh Symphony.
 This is balanced by the quiet closing measures of the movement.

-The opening theme is in three sections of four bars each, with the pattern forte–piano–forte.
-At the onset of the recapitulation, the theme is made more emphatic by omitting the middle four bars.

 According to Dutch musicologist Cees Nieuwenhuizen, Beethoven may have originally envisioned this movement as a piano concerto first movement.

-Second movement
+II.
+Allegretto scherzando

 There is a widespread belief that this movement is an affectionate parody of the metronome, which had only recently been invented (or more accurately, merely improved) by Beethoven's friend, Johann Maelzel.
 Specifically the belief was that the movement was based on a canon called "Ta ta ta...
 Lieber Maelzel," WoO 162, said to have been improvised at a dinner party in Maelzel's honor in 1812.
 However, there is no evidence corroborating this story and it is likely that WoO 162 was not written by Beethoven but was constructed after-the-fact by Anton Schindler.
 A more likely inspiration was the similar rhythmic parody of Joseph Haydn's "Clock" Symphony.

-The movement begins with even staccato chords in 16th-notes (semiquavers) played by the wind instruments, and a basic 16th-note rhythm continues steadily through the piece.
-Richard Wagner has argued that the third movement was intended as the slow movement of this symphony and that the second should be played as a scherzo.
+The movement marks the first time Beethoven used the tempo scherzando in his slow movements, though he has used allegretto in his Seventh Symphony.
+It begins with even staccato chords in 16th-notes (semiquavers) played by the wind instruments, and a basic 16th-note rhythm continues steadily through the piece.

-The key is B♭ major, the subdominant of F, and the organization is what Charles Rosen has called "slow movement sonata form"; that is, at the end of the exposition there is no development section, but only a simple modulation back to B♭ for the recapitulation; this also may be described as sonatina form.

 The second subject includes a motif of very rapid sixty-fourth notes.
 This motif is played by the whole orchestra at the end of the coda.

+The key is B♭ major, the subdominant of F, and the organization is what Charles Rosen has called "slow movement sonata form"; that is, at the end of the exposition there is no development section, but only a simple modulation back to B♭ for the recapitulation; this also may be described as sonatina form.